aireilly/openshift-mkdocs/docs/scalability_and_performance/recommended-host-practices.md

         type: Success
     ```

-## Modifying the number of unavailable worker nodes
+## Modifying the number of unavailable worker nodes {#modify-unavailable-workers_recommended-host-practices}

 By default, only one machine is allowed to be unavailable when applying the kubelet-related configuration to the available worker nodes.
 For a large cluster, it can take a long time for the configuration change to be reflected.
 At any time, you can adjust the number of machines that are updating to speed up the process.